St George’s Catholic Primary School

 Our school is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.

-We have a number of policies and procedures in place that contribute to our safeguarding commitment, including our Child Protection Policy which can be viewed in the policies section on our website.
+We have a number of policies and procedures in place that contribute to our safeguarding commitment, including our Safeguarding Policy which can be viewed above.

 All members of staff, both teaching and support staff have successfully undergone safeguarding training in accordance with the guidelines found in Keeping Children Safe in Education.
 This includes PREVENT training.